7th and 8th grade

-“Above all it is the education of adolescents that is important, because adolescence is the time when the child enters on the state of manhood and becomes a member of society.” – Maria Montessori
+“Above all it is the education of adolescents that is important, because adolescence is the time when the child enters on the state of manhood and becomes a member of society.” – Dr. Maria Montessori

 From Community to Society

-The Greenspring Montessori Adolescent Program (Middle School) is the culmination of the child’s experience as a Montessori student.
+The Greenspring Montessori Adolescent Community (Middle School) is the culmination of the child’s experience as a Montessori student.
 More and more Montessori schools are offering this unique program as it is designed to meet and serve the needs of children during this period of tremendous personal growth and change.

-It is designed to respond to the sensitivities of this age: personal dignity, social justice, and belonging.
+It is designed to respond to the sensitivities of this age: personal dignity, social justice, and belonging

 The positive sense of belonging is nurtured through weekly council meetings run by the students, responsibilities that adequately match the capabilities of the adolescent, and through work that has a clear purpose.
 The adolescents work side-by-side with an increased number of adults, to engage in the immediate needs of the community: chores of dishwashing and sweeping, weeding the garden, feeding the animals, doing volunteer work at the neighborhood shelter, writing letters to representatives, etc. In response to their stronger need for belonging and a growing ability to collaborate within a large group, the adolescents have a schedule to the day and work within the same curriculum area at the same time.
 Each person is expected to contribute his best efforts to the topic or task at hand.
 Some adolescent programs utilize a boarding component to thoroughly immerse the students in this type of environment.

-Students continue to be agents of their own learning.
+Students are advocates of their own learning

-While traditional education often teaches facts that are isolated from life outside the classroom, the Montessori adolescent program offers lessons with practical applications that allow students to make improvements in that community.
+While traditional education often teaches facts that are isolated from life outside the classroom, the Montessori adolescent community offers lessons with practical applications that allow students to make improvements in that community.
 “What will I use this for?” is an often-asked question of the adolescent, as he is determined to use knowledge to DO something in the world.
 Projects such as monitoring the neighborhood watershed, building and maintaining a large garden, or baking bread, are real world opportunities for many lessons in science, language arts, and practical life skills.
 Students work as a group to find ways of making money, their first direct experiences of the economic connections in a society.
 The success of earning money for a job well-done is a strong source of validation for the adolescent’s skills and contributions.